APLMOOC/APLMOOC/docs/course/ch7/part4.md

 ### Breakpoints

-A breakpoint invokes the tracer at a specific line during execution.
-The easiest way to add a breakpoint is in either the function definition or the tracer.
-Click the left margin of the tracer or function definition, beside the line number.
+A breakpoint invokes the Tracer at a specific line during execution.
+The easiest way to add a breakpoint is in either the function definition or the Tracer.
+Click the left margin of the Tracer or function definition, beside the line number.
 Click the same place again to remove it.
 A breakpoint shows as a red circle in that margin.

 ![A picture of a breakpoint on line 3 of a function](../assets/7_4_breakpoint.png)